ahmedgulabkhan/git-for-noobs/README.md

 ```

 ### git apply
-The changes present in a patch file (e.g. the output of git diff) can be applied to the current branch
+The changes present in a patch file (e.g. the output of git diff) can be applied to the working directory
 by using the git apply command.
 With the `--index` option the patch is also applied to the index,
 and with the `--cached` option the patch is only applied to the index.
 ```
-$ git apply <patc-file>
+$ git apply <patch-file>
 ```

 ### git branch
 In Git, branches are effectively a pointer to a snapshot of your changes.
 When you want to add a new
-feature or fix a bug—no matter how big or how small—you spawn a new branch to encapsulate your changes.
+feature or fix a bug no matter how big or how small you spawn a new branch to encapsulate your changes.

 List all the branches in your local repository (`git branch --list` can also be used to generate the same
 output):